2023 Makhmour clashes: Clashes

 The clash, which reportedly broke out in the afternoon, and lasted for around two hours before abating when commanders from both sides sought to defuse tensions, said Iraqi military and Peshmerga sources.
+During the clashes, the commander of the 18th Peshmerga infantry brigade Salih Zirari died and his deputy Posho Khalid later died at hospital.

 Aftermath

 Iraqi Prime Minister Mohammed Shia Al Sudani called for restraint following clashes between the Iraqi army and Kurdish Peshmerga forces in the disputed area, and directed a high-level committee to investigate the incident.
 The decision was welcomed by the Peshmerga ministry.
 In November 2023, it was announced that the Iraqi Army and Peshmerga had come into an agreement.
 It included dividing the previous three PKK evacuated (military) positions into six and split between the two sides.
 The agreement did not include sharing control of the town of Makhmur nor the refugee camp.
 Ultimately, the Iraqi army extended its territorial control, including over the refugee camp.
+The clashes resulted in 6 fatalities in total; two Iraqi soldiers and 4 Peshmerga.
 The commander of the 18th Peshmerga infantry brigade Salih Zirari, and his deputy Posho Khalid were among the dead.